HotaruCMS/HotaruCMS/content/plugins/journal/readme.txt

 ------------
 1. Upload the "journal" folder to your plugins folder.
 2. Install it from Plugin Management in Admin.
+3. Ensure that Journal comes *after* SB Base and Comments in the plugin order.

 Changelog
 ---------